-Your Trust's policy is to distribute as dividends each year 100% (and in no event less than 90%) of its investment company taxable income.
+The Trust's policy is to distribute as dividends each year 100% (and in no event less than 90%) of its investment company taxable income.
 Distributions of net ordinary income and net short-term capital gains are taxable to Holders as ordinary income.
-Certain dividends of a Trust, to the extent attributable to income earned by the Trust from taxable domestic and certain foreign corporations may be eligible for the maximum 20% federal tax rate applicable to qualified dividends if certain holding period and other requirements are met.
-If a Trust receives at least 95% of its gross income (exclusive of net capital gain) in any taxable year from qualified dividends, all of the ordinary income dividends paid by the Trust will be qualified dividend income.
-Corporate Holders are generally entitled to the dividendsreceived deduction to the extent that a Trust's income is derived from qualifying dividends from domestic corporations.
+Certain dividends of the Trust, to the extent attributable to income earned by the Trust from taxable domestic and certain foreign corporations, may be treated as qualified dividend income that is eligible for a reduced maximum rate to non-corporate Holders of 20% if certain holding period and other requirements are met.
+If the Trust receives at least 95% of its gross income (exclusive of net capital gain) in any taxable year from qualified dividends, all of the ordinary income dividends paid by the Trust will be qualified dividend income.
+Corporate Holders are generally entitled to the dividends-received deduction to the extent that the Trust's income is derived from qualifying dividends from domestic corporations.
 Holders should consult their tax adviser regarding specific questions about the dividends received deduction.